Henry Polak: Life and work

 Polak was born in Dover, Kent in the Jewish family of Joseph and Adele Solomon Pool.
-He received admission to the London School of Economics but he was unable to afford studies there and after studying commerce for a while in Switzerland he attended evening classes at the Queen's Road Evening Institute in London.
-Here he met Millie Graham Downs, a Christian social activist.
+He received admission to the London School of Economics but he was unable to afford studies there and after studying commerce for a while in Switzerland he attended evening classes at the Queen's Road Evening Institute in London where he met Millie Graham Downs, a Christian social activist.
 She introduced him to lectures organized at the Southgate Road Brotherhood Church by Reverend Bruce Wallace.
 He heard a talk by the Theosophist Annie Besant and readings on Tolstoy which influenced him.
 They also attended talks at the South Place Ethical Society.
 Polak moved to South Africa in 1903 to serve there in the family business leaving Millie behind.